Timeline: Libya's uprising against Muammar Gaddafi

 February 28 - EU governments approve a package of sanctions against Gaddafi and his closest advisers including an arms embargo and bans on travel to the bloc.

-March 5 - The National Council meets in Benghazi and declares itself sole representative for Libya.
+March 5 - The National Council meets in Benghazi and declares itself the sole representative for Libya.

 March 10 - France recognizes the Libyan National Council as the legitimate representative of Libya's people.
 Libya suspends diplomatic relations with France the next day.